wharfkit/website/src/lib/docs/Releases/upgrading-to-4-0-0.md

 ---
 title: Upgrading to WharfKit 4.0.0
-description: How to move a project from any earlier set of @wharfkit packages to the 4.0.0 release, covering the version change, the removed peer dependencies, and the API changes in antelope and session.
+description: How to move a project from any earlier set of @wharfkit packages to the 4.0.0 release, covering the version change, the removed peer dependencies, and the API changes to expect.
-category: Upgrading
+category: Releases
 published: true
-slug: index
+slug: upgrading-to-4-0-0
+order: 2
 ---

 # Upgrading to WharfKit 4.0.0

 WharfKit 4.0.0 is the first release in which every `@wharfkit/*` package shares one version number and ships from one repository.
 Moving to it is a packaging change with no effect on any API.

-The same release carries two sets of API changes that were already under way before the packaging changed: `@wharfkit/antelope` 2.0, and a smaller set in `@wharfkit/session`.
+The same release carries the API changes that were already under way before the packaging changed: `@wharfkit/antelope` 2.0, and a set of additions and two signature changes in `@wharfkit/session`.

 Package names on npm are unchanged.
 The source for every package moved to the `wharfkit/js` repository.
+The [release notes](/docs/releases/4-0-0) list what each package gained.

 ## Package versions